 A good landscape has consistency and unity.
 Repetition brings consistent flow to your design.
 You can utilize consistency to tie different elements together and create a common vibe or theme.
 Components used for consistency can include plants, décor, and patterns.
 Creating unity in your design is vital in creating a cohesive, intentional, and beautiful design.

 Balance is also crucial in creating a good landscape design.
 Balance creates equality and cohesiveness.
 The two types of balance in the landscape are symmetrical and asymmetrical.
 Symmetrical balance means two sides of the landscape are identical.
 Asymmetrical balance means the landscape composition is balanced using different elements and objects with similar imaginary weights.
+The two types of landscape balance can suit your needs and help you create something extraordinary.

 Contrast helps some aspects of your design stand out, while harmony creates cadence and unity in your design.
 Contrast is a powerful element in design and can draw attention to specific focal points.
 You can achieve contrast and balance with side-by-side displays of heights, textures, and complementary colors.
 Make sure to be intentional with your contrasting elements.
+You can look up simplified landscape designs that can help you inspire in creating your unique yard.

 Color is everything in landscaping.
 Landscapers are very strategic in the colors they recommend and choose.
 We use different colors for different reasons.
 Warm colors such as red and orange may make objects appear closer than they are.
 You might use cool colors such as blues and greens to make things seem further away.
 Cool colors are also used to create perspective.